ShaikFoujiya/ShaikFoujiya/README.md

 - Built a convolutional neural network to classify waste types with high accuracy.
 - Implemented preprocessing, training, and evaluation pipelines in Python/TensorFlow.

-### Stock Market Prediction System
+### E-commerce Responsive Website
-- Developed a predictive model using historical stock data to forecast trends.
+- Developed a fully responsive e-commerce website using HTML, CSS, and JavaScript.
-- Applied feature engineering, regression models, and visualization for analysis.
+- Implemented product listing, cart functionality, and responsive design for multiple devices.

 ---